Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Hips dysplasia (HD) is a scary phrase and one no dog owner wants to hear.
-It conjures up fears of surgery, a dog being in chronic pain and a beloved pet not being able to live a normal life.
-Equally, the causes of HD are often misunderstood, with a lot of false information being shared about what can and can't cause it.
+It conjures fears of surgery, a dog being in chronic pain and a beloved pet not being able to live a normal life.
+The causes of HD are also often misunderstood, with a lot of false information being shared about what can and can't cause it.

 When we talk about hip dysplasia, what we are actually referring to is an abnormality in the hip joint.
 The term dysplasia means 'abnormality of development'.

 The hip joint is known as a ball and socket joint.
 In healthy animals, the head of the leg bone (femur) is shaped like a ball and slots into a circular depression in the hip bone.
 This is often described as a cup-like depression.
 Ligaments hold the head of the femur securely in the socket of the hip, allowing it to move smoothly and in multiple directions.